zhieuproz/R-D-Project/wp-content/plugins/contact-form-add/readme.txt

 = Notifications =

-Notification section allows you to select notifications for your submission get notified by email or select an AddOn for various email marketing service integrations.
-Recieve email notifications whenever someone use your contact form.
+Notification section allows you to select notifications for your contact form submissions and get notified by email or select an AddOn for various email marketing service integrations.
+Receive email notifications whenever someone contact you via contact form.

 = Drag & Drop Contact Form Builder =

-Contact form plugin integrates with drag and drop form builder which allows you to make and publish your forms in no time.
+Contact form plugin is completely based on drag and drop builder so you don't have to use bulky shortcodes to create your form.

+You can add your contact form at any place on your website.
+Whether it be in the content or in the sidebar or homepage.
+You contact form can be placed where ever you want.

 = Multi Page Contact Form =

 Contact form allows you to create efficient multi page forms.
-With this feature you can make your contact forms more interactive.
+With this feature you can make your contact forms more interactive and easy.
+Customers tend use interactive forms 75% more than static ones.

 = HTML Elements For Contact Form =

 Contact form plugin give you the ability to add HTML elements like Images, Links, Text etc.. in your contact form.
-You can also add custom HTML which gives you endless possibilities.
+You can also add custom HTML which gives you endless possibilities to design custom forms.

 = Super Simple and Easy =